Step 8: Package your app or add-on

 - Click "Add" (the green plus sign) on 7-Zip's toolbar.

 - An "Add to Archive" dialog box will come up.

 - Choose "tar" from the "Archive Format" dropdown box.
 The filename shown in the "Archive" textbox should change to have a ".tar" file extension.

-- Click the "..." button in the upper-right-corner to choose a location for your temporary tar file outside Splunk's Program Files folders, since you won't want these files cluttering up your actual Splunk install.
+- Click the "..." button in the upper-right-corner to choose a location for your temporary tar file outside the Splunk Enterprise Program Files folders, because you won't want these files cluttering up your actual Splunk Enterprise install.

 - Click OK to create the .tar file